Jota (footballer, born March 1999): Al-Ittihad

 On 3 July 2023, Al-Ittihad confirmed the signing of Jota for £25 million, a club record fee paid for a player.
 He joined the likes of Karim Benzema and N'Golo Kanté at Al-Ittihad as part of the massive investment into Saudi Pro League football by the PIF.
 He scored his first goal for the club on 28 August 2023 in a 3–0 win against Al-Wehda after coming on as a substitute for Benzema, but was later left out of the club's domestic squad by manager Nuno Espírito Santo, with only eight foreign players being allowed as per Saudi league rules.

 Rennes

 On 30 August 2024, Jota signed for Ligue 1 club Rennes on a three-year contract, with the transfer fee reported as €10 million.
 He later told French media that his former teammate N'Golo Kanté had recommended the move to Brittany.

 After less than five months in France, and being frozen out of the first team, he made a return to Celtic.

 Return to Celtic

 Jota's return to Celtic for a £8.4 million fee was announced on 27 January 2025.
 He took the number 7 shirt—previously worn by club legends Jimmy Johnstone and Henrik Larsson—after Luis Palma went on loan to Olympiacos.
 He made his official re-debut with Celtic on 2 February 2025, scoring in the 94th minute against Motherwell at Fir Park, in a 3–1 Celtic victory.
+On 26 April 2025, he suffered a cruciate ligament injury in a 5–0 win away to Dundee United, with the initial injury report being that he would be out of action for a nine month spell.
+In January 2026, Celtic manager Martin O'Neill provided an update on Jota's injury, stating that he had suffered a setback in his recovery that would require keyhole surgery, meaning he would miss the entire of the 2025–26 season.